kk-digital/kcg-ml-screening/README.md

     3. Time perinference

-# 1. Linear Interpolation BetweenLatents
+# 2. Linear Interpolation BetweenLatents

 1. Use functions above
 2. Generate two latents from textinput
 3. Interpolate between the latents in.
 From 0 to 1 in N interviews, etc, N=2, 0.0, 0.5,1.0.
 To get a ilst of interpolatedlantents
   1. a = 0.0 + n\*(1/num\_divisions)...
 For n == 0 to n==num\_divisions
-4. Run the latents through auto-encoder to getimages
+4. Run the latents through auto-encoder to get images
-5. Display the images in agrid
+5. Display the images in a grid

-# 1.Bonus: SphericalInterpolation
+# 3.Bonus: SphericalInterpolation

-1. Make a notebook like above inkaggle
+1. Make a notebook like above in kaggle
 2. But add section that does spherical interpolation instead oflinear